 11. 7L: The Seven Levels of Communication: Go From Relationships to Referrals by Michael J. Maher

 This book is different from most books on this list, if only in form.
-It’s not quite a guide or a collection of tips.
+It’s not quite a guide or a collection of tips but it’s widely regarded as one of the best books for real estate salespeople.
 It’s written as a story of a real-estate agent who is suffering from a down economy and meets a woman who has managed to grow her business despite everything.
 Interested in her secret, he accompanies her to a conference to learn about the strategies to help him thrive.
 Despite an unusual format, the book has gathered almost 700 five-star reviews on Amazon and is highly recommended to both real estate professionals and salespeople.

 Review excerpt: “This book reads like a novel, so it’s easy to follow along with.
 But when the steps to implement show up, they’re clear and direct.
 I highly recommend this book also because it approaches business success in a different way than other books do.”